 Despite knowing about biodiversity’s importance for a long time, human activity has been causing massive extinctions.
 As the Environment New Service, reported back in August 1999 (previous link): the current extinction rate is now approaching 1,000 times the background rate and may climb to 10,000 times the background rate during the next century, if present trends continue [resulting in] a loss that would easily equal those of past extinctions.
 (Emphasis added)

+A major report, the Millennium Ecosystem Assessment, released in March 2005 highlighted a substantial and largely irreversible loss in the diversity of life on Earth, with some 10-30% of the mammal, bird and amphibian species threatened with extinction, due to human actions

 According to The International Union for Conservation of Nature (IUCN) the current threatning rate is as per follows:-